-2See [?] for the draft of the publication of the technical details
+2See [Evel1] for the design and implementation notes for the technical details

-3The case of inner and outer EXT: JAR-PATHNAME ?? arises when zip archives themselves contain zip archives which is the case when the ABCL fasl is included in the abcl.jar zip archive.
+3The case of inner and outer EXT: JAR-PATHNAME?? arises when zip archives themselves contain zip archives which is the case when the ABCL fasl is included in the abcl.jar zip archive.